Graduate Admissions Procedure

 2) Forward the following official documents as detailed below:

-Two Official Copies of Academic Transcripts from the institution(s) granting your degree(s), one sent to the Department of Anthropology and the other sent to the Office of Admissions.
-One official copy of transcripts from all other schools attended is also required by the Department of Anthropology.
+Two Official Copies of Academic Transcripts from the institution(s) from which you have received your degree(s), one copy sent to the Department of Anthropology and the other copy sent to the Office of Admissions.

 Your Official Score Report Results from the Graduate Record Examination (GRE).
 GRE scores are required for admissions consideration.
 You should take the exam no later than summer term, since 5-8 weeks is required to process the results, and the scores must reach the department by the application deadline.
 The codes you need when taking the exam to ensure your scores are delivered to the right institution are: School, 4846; Department, 1701.

 If you have questions about the application process, contact Graduate Coordinator Leah Frazier (email@example.com).Special Requirements for International StudentsInternational students must also fill out the International Financial Statement.
 Click here for a PDF version of this form.
 This needs to be submitted to the University of Oregon Office of Admissions at 1217 University of Oregon, Eugene, OR 97403-1217.Departmental Support for Graduate StudentsAll applicants to the Graduate Program in Anthropology are automatically considered for Graduate Teaching Fellowships.
 These fellowships come with a full tuition waiver, health insurance, and a modest monthly stipend.
 Additional information on Graduate Teaching Fellowships can be found in the Graduate Student Handbook.Important Things to Keep in Mind During the Application Process